-Open the Velcro dirt-out and deflate valve to allow the dirt to fall out.
+Dirt can also be removed by guiding it towards the smallest tip cell via the Dirt channel along the trailing edge.
+Open the Velcro dirt-out to allow the dirt to fall out.

 When the dirt in your kite is wet, remove as much as possible; then dry your kite and repeat the action as described above.